$36K, hundreds of THC vape cartridges seized after Rib Lake gunfire incident

-Law enforcement officers seized $36,963 and nearly 400 high-grade THC vape cartridges, as well as jars of THC wax from a safe on a Rib Lake property earlier this week in connection to an Aug.
+Police seized $36,963 and nearly 400 high-grade THC vape cartridges as well as jars of THC wax from a safe on a Rib Lake property earlier this week in connection to an Aug.
 26 gunfire incident in which a 20-year-old man was taken into custody.

-According to a press release from the Taylor County Sheriff’s Office, Trinity Keiser remains jailed on a $10,000 cash bond for first-degree recklessly endanger safety, with additional felony drug charges anticipated.
+According to a press release from the Taylor County Sheriff’s Office, Trinity Keiser remains jailed on a $10,000 cash bond on a charge of first-degree recklessly endangering safety, with additional felony drug charges anticipated.

 Keiser was taken into custody without incident the night of Aug.
 26 after residents in the area reported hearing gunshots both inside a residence and outside on Broadway Street.